 Classroom Music (curriculum)

-Our Music curriculum in the ELC nurtures creativity, self-expression and foundational music skills through an engaging, hands-on approach.
+Our Music curriculum in the ELC (Pre-Primary to Year 2) nurtures creativity, self-expression and foundational music skills through an engaging, hands-on approach.
 Inspired by the Kodály and Orff philosophies and aligned with the Early Years Learning Framework, students explore beat, rhythm, pitch, tempo and dynamics through singing, movement, games and percussion instruments.
-Music education is woven into daily experiences to support holistic development – intellectual, physical, emotional and social.
-In Year 2, all students participate in the Strings Program, learning orchestral instruments – violin, viola, cello, or double bass – in small group lessons with College music tutors.
+In Year 2, all students participate in the Strings Program, learning an orchestral string instrument – violin, viola, cello or double bass – in small group lessons with College peripatetic music tutors.

 This hands-on approach continues through Years 3 to 6, where students deepen their understanding of musical elements and begin composing and performing using classroom and personal instruments.
 In Year 5, students join the Band Program, choosing from a range of brass, woodwind and percussion instruments (or continuing their string studies if progressing well), with weekly rehearsals and culminating in a band concert in Term 4.
 Year 6 students further develop their musicality through more complex composition and performance tasks, including ukulele, keyboard and percussion work.